The Mallorca Files

 The Mallorca Files is a British police procedural television drama series set on the Spanish island of Mallorca, starring Elen Rhys and Julian Looman.
 The series, originally broadcast on BBC One, was created by Dan Sefton.
 It focuses on a Welsh detective, Miranda Blake (Rhys), and a German detective, Max Winter (Looman), as they solve crimes on the Spanish island of Mallorca.
 The first two series were broadcast on BBC One, with series three moving to Amazon Prime Video.
 Series 1 was broadcast in France on the France 2 channel in June 2020.

 A second series was confirmed on 11 November 2019, before the first episode was broadcast.
 Series 2 aired on BBC One from 1 February 2021 and all episodes were available on BBC iPlayer from that date.
 It was later recommissioned for a third series, which was filmed in Mallorca between March and July 2023.
 The third series began airing on 8 August 2024 on Prime.

 Synopsis

 Total opposites Miranda Blake from Wales, a Detective Constable with London's Metropolitan Police, and Max Winter, a German detective, are forced to team up to solve crimes by Inés Villegas, the Chief of Palma Police.
-They are generally ones committed against the international community on the island of Mallorca, Villegas usually giving them cases with less importance because they are not Spanish detectives.
+They are generally crimes committed against the international community on the island of Mallorca, Villegas usually giving them cases with less importance because they are not Spanish detectives.